MC-E/Deep-Generalized-Unfolding-Networks-for-Image-Restoration/README.md

 ## :computer: Training and Evaluation

-Training and Testing codes for deblurring, deraining and denoising are provided in their respective directories.
+Training and Testing codes for deblurring, deraining, denoising and compressive sensing are provided in their respective directories.

 ## :european_castle: Model Zoo
 ### For Deblurring, Deraining, Denoising